 Training Program Credit: Students who successfully complete this course can earn credit in the Child-Focused and Adult/Child Psychoanalysis Training Programs.
-This class also will be accepted towards elective credit in the
+This class also will be accepted towards elective credit in the Adult Psychoanalytic track, or it may be counted as one of the required Adult Case Conferences (ACC).
+Please see the Student Handbook for more information.

-Adult Psychoanalytic track, or may be counted as one of the required Adult Case Conferences (ACC).
 If there is a written or oral course assignment, students must complete the assignment to receive training program course credit.